 Bear Creek East

 Bear Creek East Specific Plan is comprised of approximately 317 acres.
 The proposed project site is bounded by Eight Mile Road on the north, Union Pacific Railroad on the east and West Lane on the west and Bear Creek on the south in north Stockton.
-Public Hearing: Planning Commission July 11, 2013
+Public Hearing: City Council February 25,2014.

 Approved Major Development Projects